Prenuptial Agreement Lawyers Chicago, Illinois

 Things change.
 Life is not static and neither are people’s beliefs.
 Couples who never think they will get divorced could end up getting divorced.
 Couples who think they have no chance at long term marriage could end up being married forever.
 Prenuptial agreements are like insurance.
 If things do not turn out as planned, then at least the legal part of the divorce becomes more efficient.

 There are a few basic steps to follow to help ensure that a prenuptial agreement is upheld should it later be challenged.
-Those include:

 - Time.
 Begin the process early and allow for sufficient time to negotiate, review and revise drafts, and investigate financial affairs.
 Prenuptial agreements are more likely to be invalidated if they are hastily drafted in the days before the wedding or signed on the way to the altar.
-Generally speaking, the more time the better as this better enables the parties’ Chicago prenuptial agreement attorneys to competently advise their clients and it detracts from a later argument that someone was under “duress” or “coercion” at the time they entered into the agreement.
+Generally speaking, the more time the better as this better enables the our prenuptial agreement attorneys to competently advise our clients and it detracts from a later argument that someone was under “duress” or “coercion” at the time they entered into the agreement.

 - Disclosure.
 Both parties need to make a complete, fair, and reasonable disclosure of their respective property and financial obligations, and that disclosure should be well documented and acknowledged by the other party.
 This includes disclosing all assets, debts, expectancies, income and the sources thereof.
 A summary schedule should be created and supporting documents provided.
 Sufficient time to review those disclosures and to enable follow-up inquiry should also be provided.
 The failure to disclose all of your financial affairs can be a significant factor in later challenging the validity of a prenuptial agreement.
 While waivers of disclosure may be possible, it is always better to provide a full disclosure and to provide time for full investigation of financial affairs.